Healthy Tortellini Recipes

 Creamy Tomato Soup with Tortellini

-If you're a fan of the classic dipping duo of toasty grilled cheese and tomato soup then you'll want to try this combo: cheese-filled pasta floating in an earthy tomato base gives you that same craveable carb-and-creamy mashup, without all the crumbs.
-This family-friendly tomato tortellini soup is popular with kids, but adults will love it too--both its flavor and the fact that it requires less than 30 minutes of active time to prepare.
+If you're a fan of the classic dipping duo of toasty grilled cheese and tomato soup, then you'll want to try this combo.
+Cheese-filled pasta floating in an earthy tomato base gives you that same creamy and delicious mashup without all the crumbs.
+This family-friendly tomato tortellini soup is popular with kids, but adults will love it too, for both its flavor and less than 30 minutes of active cook time.

 Baked Tortellini